-Midway Gold Project, South Carolina, USA
+Midway and Ridgeway Gold Projects, South Carolina, USA

-Between July 2010 and September 2011, the Company entered into thirty-one property option agreements with private land owners in South Carolina (the "Midway Gold project").
-The terms of the option agreements include certain annual cash payments to the landowners.
-If the option agreement is exercised by the Company, the Company will either purchase each property or enter into a long term mining lease with the property owner.
-The properties will be subject to a gross overriding royalty to the current land owners.
-During the year-ended January 31, 2014, due to financial constraints, the Company allowed all of the property option agreements to lapse, and as a result wrote off accumulated expenditures of \$2,454,428 (January 31, 2013 - \$221,003).
+Between July 2010 and June 2012, the Company entered into several property option agreements with private land owners in South Carolina (the "Midway and Ridgeway Gold projects").
+The terms of the option agreements included certain annual cash payments to the landowners.
+If the option agreement was exercised by the Company, the Company would either purchase each property or enter into a long term mining lease with the property owner.
+The properties would have been subject to a gross overriding royalty to the current land owners.
+During the year-ended January 31, 2014, due to financial constraints, the Company allowed all of the property option agreements to lapse, and as a result wrote off accumulated expenditures of \$2,454,428 for the Midway Gold Project and \$302,978 for the Ridgeway Project.
+As at January 31, 2015, the Company has no landholdings in the United States.